Bad-Badly | Commonly Confused Words

 etymology

-• Badly is an adverb that modifies a verb, describing how an action is performed.
+• Badly is an adverb, which means it describes how an action is performed.

 © 2025 Lithium Lab Pte Ltd